In 1st, US surgeons transplant pig heart into human patient

 Still, Klassen cautioned that it’s only a first tentative step into exploring whether this time around, xenotransplantation might finally work.

-The Food and Drug Administration, which oversees xenotransplantation experiments, allowed the surgery under what’s called a “compassionate use” emergency authorization, available when a patient with a life-threatening condition has no other options.
+The Food and Drug Administration, which oversees such experiments, allowed the surgery under what’s called a “compassionate use” emergency authorization, available when a patient with a life-threatening condition has no other options.

+It will be crucial to share the data gathered from this transplant before extending it to more patients, said Karen Maschke, a research scholar at the Hastings Center, who is helping develop ethics and policy recommendations for the first clinical trials under a grant from the National Institutes of Health.

+Over the years, scientists have turned from primates to pigs, tinkering with their genes.

 Just last September, researchers in New York performed an experiment suggesting these kinds of pigs might offer promise for animal-to-human transplants.
 Doctors temporarily attached a pig’s kidney to a deceased human body and watched it begin to work.

-The Maryland transplant takes their experiment to the next level, said Dr. Robert Montgomery, who led that experiment at NYU Langone Health.
+The Maryland transplant takes their experiment to the next level, said Dr. Robert Montgomery, who led that work at NYU Langone Health.

 “This is a truly remarkable breakthrough,” he said in a statement.
 “As a heart transplant recipient, myself with a genetic heart disorder, I am thrilled by this news and the hope it gives to my family and other patients who will eventually be saved by this breakthrough.”

+“We’re learning a lot every day with this gentleman,” Griffith said.
+“And so far, we’re happy with our decision to move forward.
+And he is as well: Big smile on his face today.”

+Pig heart valves also have been used successfully for decades in humans, and Bennett’s son said his father had received one about a decade ago.

-“He realizes the magnitude of what was done and he really realizes the importance of it,” David Bennett Jr. said of his father.
+As for the heart transplant, “He realizes the magnitude of what was done and he really realizes the importance of it,” David Bennett Jr. said.
 “He could not live, or he could last a day, or he could last a couple of days.
 I mean, we’re in the unknown at this point.”

 (Copyright (c) 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)